MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 - **Be consistent**
   Identify synonyms and eliminate them.
 Each important object and action should have a single word to represent it.
 Inconsistency can blur the lines for users, creating uncertainty and confusion.

+---

 ## Introducing your snap

 Use conversational language when explaining the snap.
 If you need to use a technical term, briefly define it so everyone can understand.
 Avoid jargon whenever possible, and keep your words short and simple.
 Introducing your snap in the context of your application is a good way to make it clear what the user gets if they install.

+:::note How to (not) describe what your snap does

-- ❌ _Allow the snap to perform actions that run periodically at fixed times, dates, or intervals.
+❌ _Allow the snap to perform actions that run periodically at fixed times, dates, or intervals.
 This can be used to trigger time-sensitive interactions or notifications._

-- ❌ _Allow this snap to display notifications regarding your Ethereum Name Service expiration._
+❌ _Allow this snap to display notifications regarding your Ethereum Name Service expiration._

-- ✅ _Let this snap schedule and run recurring tasks or notifications._
+✅ _Let this snap schedule and run recurring tasks or notifications._

-- ✅ _Let this snap notify you when your ENS is about to expire._
+✅ _Let this snap notify you when your ENS is about to expire._

-:::tip Tip
-Some studies estimate users read only 20-28% of text on any screen, so write about your snap with language that’s impactful, clear, and direct.
 :::

 ### Details to include when introducing your snap